abpframework/abp/docs/en/Modules/Database-Tables.md

 ### DocsDocuments

-This table is used to retrieve the document if it's not found in the cache.
-When the documentation content retrieved from the database, it is also being updated.
+This table retrieves the document if it's not found in the cache.
+The documentation is being updated when the content is retrieved from the database.

 ### DocsDocumentContributors